Landric/Arma-CAS-Training/README.md

 If there is a faction or aircraft that you'd like to see represented in this scenario, leave a comment!

 #### Known Issues
-* Vehicle respawn module:
-  - Vehicles added from mods are not synched properly and will not respawn
-  - Vehicles will only respawn after being abandoned ONCE
 * Convoy missions:
   - Convoy routing is naive at best - they will likely never reach a sensible destination (but that's okay)
 * Multiplayer: